backupbrew/switchbrew/Display services.md

 | 2   | [\#GetNativeHandle](#GetNativeHandle "wikilink")       |
 | 3   | [\#TransactParcelAuto](#TransactParcelAuto "wikilink") |

+Command(s) from here are constantly used while displaying gfx.

 ### TransactParcel

 Takes a s32, an u32, a type-0x5 input buffer, a type-0x6 output buffer,